March 27, 2014 (Updated: May 4, 2023)

 On a macro level, it’s interesting to track success of content types over time.
 Do lists seem to receive more traffic than stories?
 Are people drawn to your tutorials?
 Knowing that people will find you through tutorials but will share a cool image or story will help you create effective content later.
 You will better be able to predict how audiences will react to a form of content.

 The minute you lose focus on why a piece of content is being created and what the goals of the piece are, the minute the whole thing becomes a waste of your time.
 Website managers need to track all content that gets published and be able to answer for anything that goes out.
-Content for content’s sake is a waste, but goal-oriented content is effective marketing.
+Content for content’s sake is a waste of time, but goal-oriented and high-quality content is effective marketing.